-Now that we have an idea about the pronominal base and the intensifier behave outside the CCR let us now compare it to their behavior within the CCR.
+Now that we have an idea about how the pronominal base and the intensifier behave outside the CCR let us now compare it to their behavior within the CCR.
 As mentioned above, a guiding principle of our analysis is the idea that the components of the CCR, the pronominal base and the intensifier, for the purposes of morphosyntax, behave the same inside the CCR as they do when they occur independently in their other functions.
-With this in mind, there is a glaring difference between the use of the intensifier when it is part of the CCR versus when it occurs outside the CCR: in examples like (81b), the intensifier agrees in case with the element it adjoins to, but in the case of the CCR, the intensifier does not appear to agree with the local NP that it adjoins to, but rather it appears to agree with antecedent of the anaphor at a distance.
-Given what we have seen so far, this is unexpected, we would expect for the intensifier to agree with the pronominal base.
+With this in mind, there is a glaring difference between the use of the intensifier when it is part of the CCR versus when it occurs outside the CCR: in examples like (80), the intensifier agrees in case with the element it adjoins to, but in the case of the CCR, the intensifier does not appear to agree with the local NP that it adjoins to, but rather it appears to agree with the antecedent of the anaphor at a distance.
+Given what we have seen so far, this is unexpected; we would expect the intensifier to agree with the pronominal base.
 This appears to be a problem for the unification of the two uses of the intensifier.
-One may attempt to argue that in the case where the intensifier is part of the CCR, it still uses the same mechanism, but this time it probes upward in search of an NP to agree with instead of downwards.
+One may attempt to argue that in the case where the intensifier is part of the CCR, it still uses the same mechanism, but this time it probes upward in search of an NP to agree with instead of downwards, using Upward or Reverse Agree (Wurmbrand 2012; Zeijlstra 2012; Bjorkman & Zeijlstra 2019).
 Putting aside why the intensifier should behave differently in its two uses, there is reason to think that upward probing by the intensifier is on the wrong track.
-A definition of agree using upward probing is given in (93) (cf. Zeijlstra 2012; Bjorkman & Zeijlstra 2019).
+An important aspect of any definition of Agree (be it Upwards or Downwards) is the minimality condition, which forces agreement probes to target the closest potential goal.
+While most examples with the CCR obey a minimality condition, crucially examples like (92) appear to violate minimality, as the intensifier agrees in nominative case with the subject antecedent across an intervening NP.
+In fact, it has been noted previously that the English version of these types of examples are difficult for agree accounts of binding precisely because they violate minimality (see Bader 2011:231 and Antonenko 2012:110).